Charmingmarie

 Most Efficient Mode of transport

 This brings me to the next point.
 Not only is driving expensive but so is taking public transportation.
-A one way ticket from Amsterdam to Rotterdam is nearly 17 euros!
+A one-way ticket from Amsterdam to Rotterdam is nearly 17 euros!
 To be fair transportation in the Netherlands is great with everything being so clean and maintained which explains the fairs.
 However, it really goes to show that biking is more friendly for your wallet and can eliminate the high cost of commuting.

 It’s Crowded

 The Netherlands is one of the most densely populated countries in the world!
 The metropolitan region of the Randstad (Amsterdam, Rotterdam, Utrecht & The Hague) contains 8.2 million people alone, which is nearly 40% percent of the entire population!
 Since cities are quite compact, the distances between places are short and very accessible by bike.
 Depending on where you are, sometimes it may be faster to take the bike than drive.
-For instance, by bike I could be in and out of the local grocery store within 5 minutes and by car it would take more than a half hour because of traffic and finding parking.
+For instance, by bike, I could be in and out of the local grocery store within 5 minutes and by car it would take more than a half-hour because of traffic and finding parking.

 Healthy for the People and the Planet

 Riding your bike promotes a much healthier and active lifestyle and reduces the rate of sedentarism and mortality.
-Each year 6,500 deaths are prevented. the year long life expectancy for a Dutch person is increased by half a year due to cycling due to the high density of people there is a larger volume of people on the highways and motorways which evidently contributes to a high amount of congestion.
+Each year 6,500 deaths are prevented.
+The year-long life expectancy for a Dutch person is increased by half a year due to cycling due to the high density of people there is a larger volume of people on the highways and motorways which evidently contributes to a high amount of congestion.
 The Netherlands Institute for Transport Policy Analysis says that riding a bike instead of a car saves 150 grams of carbon dioxide per kilometer.
 It’s nice to know that by biking you are directly contributing to a healthier environment and better air quality!

 Dedicated Bike paths

 There are about 33,000 kilometers of paths appointed just for cyclists.
 Take a look at the road and you’ll notice a separate lane complete with special traffic lights and crossings for cyclists.
-Because of this you have the privilege to cycle pretty much anywhere you want: the beach, countryside, through the forest, by a windmill, you name it.
+Because of this, you have the privilege to cycle pretty much anywhere you want: the beach, countryside, through the forest, by a windmill, you name it.
 These dedicated bike paths are located all over the place.

 Government Supports Bike Infrastructure